the-COH/resources/readme.md

 ##### How do I get testnet $NOTE?

 The Discord faucet mentioned above also disperses 15 $NOTE each time it is used.
+If that's not enough, the Canto DEX testnet deployment has $CANTO <> $NOTE liquidity and can be interacted with programatically or through [LeetSwap](https://app.leetswap.finance/#/swap) (after switching to Canto testnet in the connected wallet).

+##### Can I get other ERC20 tokens (USDC, USDT) on Canto testnet?

+The Canto DEX testnet deployment also has liquidity for the $NOTE <> $USDC and $NOTE <> $USDT pairs.
+As above, it can be interacted with programatically or through [LeetSwap](https://app.leetswap.finance/#/swap).

 ##### What about the old testnet?

 There was previously a testnet with chain ID 740.
-Due to incompatibility with CSR and validator sync issues, this testnet was deprecated and a new testnet was released with the details above.
+Due to incompatibility with CSR and validator sync issues, this testnet was deprecated and a new testnet (chain ID 7701).

 ### Free Public Infrastructure